ChrisAkridge/Cix/docs/Error Handling.md

 * TK010: The escape sequence {sequence} is not valid.

 ### AST Generator Errors

-AG001: AST already generated; did you accidentally call GenerateFirstPassAST again?
+* AG001: AST already generated; did you accidentally call GenerateFirstPassAST again?
-AG002: Expected a token of type {expected}, got a token of type {actual}.
+* AG002: Expected a token of type {expected}, got a token of type {actual}.
-AG003: Expected a token of type anything except {notExpected}, but got it anyway.
+* AG003: Expected a token of type anything except {notExpected}, but got it anyway.
-AG004: Unexpected end of file.
+* AG004: Unexpected end of file.
-AG005: There is already a structure named "{struct}".
+* AG005: There is already a structure named "{struct}".
-AG006: Return type "{type}" is not defined.
+* AG006: Return type "{type}" is not defined.
-AG007: Function name "{name}" is not valid.
+* AG007: Function name "{name}" is not valid.
-AG008: Expected "(".
+* AG008: Expected "(".
-AG009: Token "{token}" appears between arguments and openscope of {funcName}.
+* AG009: Token "{token}" appears between arguments and openscope of {funcName}.
-AG010: Function {funcName} has no closescope.
+* AG010: Function {funcName} has no closescope.
-AG011: Invalid type for {structName}.{memberName}. lpstring- or void-typed members cannot be in structures.
-Consider a pointer to these types instead.
+* AG011: Invalid type for {structName}.{memberName}. lpstring- or void-typed members cannot be in structures.
+Consider a pointer to these * types instead.
-AG012: Invalid token {token} of type {type} after type.
+* AG012: Invalid token {token} of type {type} after type.
-AG013: The size of the array {structAndMember} was not declared.
+* AG013: The size of the array {structAndMember} was not declared.
-AG014: The size of the array {structAndMember} is out of range ({arraySize}).
+* AG014: The size of the array {structAndMember} is out of range ({arraySize}).
 Array sizes must be between 0 and 2.1 billion.
-AG015: Expected ']'.
+* AG015: Expected ']'.
-AG016: Invalid type for {structAndMember}.
+* AG016: Invalid type for {structAndMember}.
 Type {type} is not defined.
-AG017: Maximum struct nesting depth of {depth} reached.
+* AG017: Maximum struct nesting depth of {depth} reached.
 Look for circular struct members.
-AG018: Invalid type for {globalVariableName}.
+* AG018: Invalid type for {globalVariableName}.
 Type "void" is not valid; perhaps you meant "void*"?
-AG019: Invalid type for {globalVariableName}. "{word}" is a {thing}, not a type.
+* AG019: Invalid type for {globalVariableName}. "{word}" is a {thing}, not a type.
-AG020: Invalid type for {globalVariableName}.
+* AG020: Invalid type for {globalVariableName}.
 The type {type} is not defined.
-AG021: Invalid type for {globalVariableName}.
-No global may be "lpstring", perhaps you meant "lpstring*"?
+* AG021: Invalid type for {globalVariableName}.
+No global may have type "lpstring", perhaps you meant "lpstring*"?
-AG022: Type "{type}" is not defined.
+* AG022: Type "{type}" is not defined.
-AG023: Token "{type}" is not actually a type, it's a {thing}.
+* AG023: Token "{type}" is not actually a type, it's a {thing}.
-AG024: The numeric literal {literal} is supposed to be a long but is out of range or invalid.
+* AG024: The numeric literal {literal} is supposed to be a long but is out of range or invalid.
-AG025: The numeric literal {literal} is supposed to be a uint but is out of range or invalid.
+* AG025: The numeric literal {literal} is supposed to be a uint but is out of range or invalid.
-AG026: The numeric literal {literal} is supposed to be a float but is out of range or invalid.
+* AG026: The numeric literal {literal} is supposed to be a float but is out of range or invalid.
+* AG027: The function named {function} collides with a hardware call function with the same name.